imribiy/useful-regs-bats/README.md

-Regs & batch files that I find useful
+Regs & batch files that I needed and made for myself and decided to share.